edreyer/modulith/Readme.md

 The project uses a hexagonal architecture, along with [DDD](https://en.wikipedia.org/wiki/Domain-driven_design) principals to create a clean design that helps enforce good programming practice.

-It is intended that any new DVx venture fork this GitHub repo and use this as the foundation for a new application

 ## Why?